patik/within-viewport/README.md

 ## License

-Have fun with it &mdash; BSD, MIT, or GPL; see included LICENSE file
+Have fun with it &mdash; [ISC](http://choosealicense.com/licenses/isc/).
+See included LICENSE file.

 ## Author